Line 13 (Beijing Subway): Future development

 On November 22, 2018, the Beijing Municipal Commission of Planning and Natural Resources began the 30-day public consultation of a plan to split Line 13 into two lines, temporarily named Line 13A and Line 13B.
 This was later changed to Line 18 and a new shortened Line 13 respectively.
 According to the plan, the existing Line 13 will be split between Xi'erqi station and Huilongguan station, to form two L-shaped lines intersecting in the north of the city.
-Passengers can use a cross-platform interchange between Line 13 and Line 18 at Beijiaonongchang Qiao station, an underground station in the west of the Jingzang Expressway (this station will only open for Line 18 in 2025.
+Passengers can use a cross-platform interchange between Line 13 and Line 18 at Longzexi station, an underground station in the west of the Jingzang Expressway (this station will only open for Line 18 in 2025.
 Line 13 at this station will be delayed to 2027).